kingdido999/lite-hacker-news/README.md

 ## TODO

 - [x] Fetch top stories via [HackerNews API](https://github.com/HackerNews/API)
+- [ ] Run a job to fetch and save stories in DB periodically
 - [ ] Render top stories in HTML
-- [ ] Subscribe and update top stories
-- [ ] Save article contents in DB
 - [ ] Load and cache the content of stories in client-side

 ## Development